What is Polivy and how is it used?

 |AUCinf (day*ng/mL)||1860 (± 966)||52.3 (± 18.0)|

-The acMMAE central volume of distribution estimated based on population PK analysis is 3.15 L. For human, MMAE plasma protein binding is 71% to 77% and the blood to plasma ratio is 0.79 to 0.98, in vitro.
+The acMMAE central volume of distribution estimated based on population PK analysis is 3.15 L. For humans, MMAE plasma protein binding is 71% to 77% and the blood-to-plasma ratio is 0.79 to 0.98, in vitro.

 The acMMAE terminal half-life is approximately 12 days (95% CI: 8.1 to 19.5 days) at Cycle 6 with predicted clearance of 0.9 L/day.
 The unconjugated MMAE terminal half-life is approximately 4 days after the first polatuzumab vedotin-piiq dose.